-SNUGGLE UP TO THESE CHAI SPICED PEAR SCONES WITH A CUP OF HOT TEA
+SNUGGLE UP TO THESE CHAI SPICED PEAR SCONES WITH A CUP OF TEA

 Chai spices scream winter and combined with pears you’ve got yourself a winning combination which is what inspired these gorgeous Chai Spice Pear Scones topped with toasted almonds.